Oracle Tutorial

 First, to explicitly assign the foreign key constraint a name, you use the CONSTRAINT clause followed by the name.
 The CONSTRAINT clause is optional.
 If you omit it, Oracle will assign a system-generated name to the foreign key constraint.

-Second, specify the FOREIGN KEY clause to defines one or more column as a foreign key and parent table with columns to which the foreign key columns reference.
+Second, specify the FOREIGN KEY clause to define one or more columns as a foreign key and parent table with columns to which the foreign key columns reference.

-Third, use the ON DELETE clause to specify consequence when the rows in the parent table are deleted.
+Third, use the ON DELETE clause to specify consequences when the rows in the parent table are deleted.

 • ON DELETE CASCADE: if a row in the parent is deleted, then all the rows in the child table that reference the removed row will be deleted.